-Danielle James is the Fashion and Beauty Editor for Hello Beautiful.
+Danielle James is the Fashion and Beauty Director for Hello Beautiful.
 When's she's not working, Danielle enjoys traveling, cooking Trinidadian food, Duke basketball and discovering the fun idiosyncrasies of NYC.

 On Monday, Cardi B. dropped her video for ‘Be Careful.’
 The video had a Kill Bill motif and featured male model, Keith Carlos, who played Offset or Cardi B.’s lover in the music video.
 Carlos, former football player, current model, and winner of American’s Next Top Model Season 21 spoke exclusively to Hello Beautiful and gave us all the details on the video shoot.